GoogleCloudPlatform/community/tutorials/antho-bare-metal-getting-started.md

 To view the dashboards, return to the Google Cloud console.

 1. In the left-hand menu scroll down to **Operations**.
-Choose **Monitoring** and then choose **Dashboards.** \
+Choose **Monitoring** and then choose **Dashboards.**

 2. You should see the three dashboards in the list in the middle of the screen.
-Choose each of the three dashboards and examine the available graphs. \
+Choose each of the three dashboards and examine the available graphs.

-## Conclusion

-That’s it!
-You now know how to use Athos on bare metal to deploy a centrally managed Kubernetes cluster on your own hardware and keep track of it using the built-in logging and monitoring dashboards.
-As a next step, you may want to deploy your own application to the cluster or potentially deploy a more complex cluster architecture featuring both Anthos on bare metal admin and worker clusters.

 ## Cleaning up

-Tell the reader how to shut down what they built to avoid incurring further costs.

-### Example: Cleaning up

 To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project.